Vyral/base-template/_posts/2020-06-08-my-experience-of-being-hacked--deleted-from-facebook.md

 <br>Recently my Facebook account was hacked and deleted.
 Here’s what I learned:

 **1\.
-When we “surf on someone else’s digital land,”** as a friend of mine phrased it best, bad things can happen.
+When we “serf on someone else’s digital land,”** as a friend of mine phrased it best, bad things can happen.
 Every day, we willingly give our thoughts, insights, and pictures to social media.

 **2\.
 Facebook and Instagram are connected**—if you lose one, you lose them both\!
 Ouch… again, it was not fun.